MoAlyousef/soloud-rs/README.md

 ```

 ## Dependencies
-A Rust compiler, a C++ compiler, Cargo, CMake and git.
+A Rust compiler, a C++ compiler, Cargo, CMake and git (all these need to be in your PATH).
+This crate uses the miniaudio backend which assumes default sound drivers are functional.